jrasband-dev/IBM-Employee-Churn-Model/README.md

 # IBM-Employee-Churn-Model
 Logistic Regression Model Used to Predict Employee Attrition

-This project contains a logistic regression model of variables pulled from the IBM Data on Kaggle included in this repository.
+This project contains a logistic regression model with variables pulled from the IBM Database found on Kaggle.
+For additional information on this dataset, see link included in the Data Used folder.

 This repository includes all of the preprocessed data and subsequent manipulations.